 In the following, a “certificate” file in PEM format for the DOCUMENTS server is generated from the SSL certificate of the AD server.

 The figure above shows the SSL certificate of the AD machine named “w12dopaag”.
 The certificate was issued by the CA “CA-1”.
 To verify the connection, the DOCUMENTS server only needs the root CA, which is exported below.
+Only the top certificate (CA-1) must be exported.

 Based on the certificate, a “PEM certificate” file is created in a few steps, which must then be stored on the DOCUMENTS server.